cli/cli/docs/install_linux.md

 ## Unofficial, community-supported methods

 The GitHub CLI team does not maintain the following packages or repositories and thus we are unable to provide support for those installation methods.
+When installing a third-party package, please keep the package version and potential changes in mind if you find issues.

 ### Snap (do not use)

 There are [so many issues with Snap](https://github.com/casperdcl/cli/issues/7) as a runtime mechanism for apps like GitHub CLI that our team suggests _never installing gh as a snap_.

+Snap-related bugs can be filed [through the snap package's issue tracker.](https://github.com/casperdcl/cli/issues/new/choose)

 ### Arch Linux